Midtown High School (Atlanta): History

 Initially known as Boys High School, it had a Technical Department which expanded in 1909 to become a separate school: Tech High.
 The "Henry W. Grady Senior High School for Boys" moved to the current campus site in 1924.
 The 1924 structure (the wing of the campus facing Charles Allen Dr.) still stands, and has been renovated three times (1950, 1987, and 2004).
 Between 1909 and 1924, Tech High also moved to the campus' current location.
 Tech High and Boys High merged in 1947 under the name Henry Woodfin Grady High School.

 Grady served as the communication magnet in the Atlanta Public Schools system from 1991 until 2011, when the school closed the magnet following a system-wide grant from the Gates Foundation to open small learning communities.
 From 2011 to 2015, Grady was home to four small learning communities: Communications and Journalism, Public Policy and Justice, Business and Entrepreneurship, and Biomedical Science and Engineering.
 In 2015, Grady High School course offerings expanded to include the following pathways: Advanced Academic, World Languages, Fine Arts, Instrumental Music, Theatre Arts, Visual Arts, and Career, Technical and Agricultural Education (CTAE).
 In 2016–17, it was used during the production of the 2017 Marvel Studios film Spider-Man: Homecoming, which is set in the Marvel Cinematic Universe (MCU).

+2021 renovation and addition

+In fall 2021, the school opened with a $34.9 million renovation funded by the one-penny Education Special Purpose Local Option Sales Tax (E-SPLOST).
+Designed by Cooper Carry, this encompassed a 339,192 square foot renovation and 63,063 square foot four-level addition with ten classrooms (to replace modular ones), four industry-certified career, technical and agricultural education spaces, two science labs, a media center, administrative offices and counseling spaces.
+Improvements to the existing buildings include a larger cafeteria with a school store, and a family living center for students with special needs to learn life skills.
+New fencing and gating around the campus were added.

 Controversy over name

-In January 2016, Henry W. Grady Middle School in Houston was renamed because Grady was a white supremacist.
+Grady's advocacy of white supremacy has resulted in his name being removed from a number of institutions.
+In January 2016, Henry W. Grady Middle School in Houston was renamed.

-In February 2016, the school newspaper argued that Henry Grady's name should be removed from the school because he was a white supremacist.
+In February 2016, the school newspaper argued that Henry Grady's name should be removed from the school as well.

 In July 2020, the Atlanta Board of Education formed a committee to consider a new name.
 On December 15, 2020, the Board officially announced the name change to Midtown High School effective June 1, 2021.